 A: There’s currently no proper way to boot between Android and TWRP, but this can achieved by renaming the ramdisk you want to boot.
-Execute following commands in ‘adb shell’/serial console/terminal and reboot your device:
+Execute following commands in ‘adb shell’/serial console/terminal (you can enable built-in terminal app from Settings -> Developer options -> Local terminal) and reboot your device:

 If mouse cursor doesn’t appear, try replugging your mouse.

 Q: How to boot out of TWRP recovery?

 A: You can execute the same script in TWRP terminal (Advanced->Terminal) if you have system partition mounted (Mount->System):